sfsheath/gorbit/README.md

 gorbit
 ======

-Making the freely available and excellent Orbis data just a little bit more easy to use.
+Making the freely available and excellent Orbis data just a little bit easier to use.

 Two sources of Orbis data were used to start this repository: